 They are often seen as dogs of the rich and powerful.
 Their personality matches this as well.

-The Pitbull is notorious for being a highly aggressive, mean dog.
-Their fame is based on fear.
-However, any pit owner would assure you that they are some of the best family dogs and, when raised in a loving home, are completely harmless.
+However, any pit owner would assure you that they are some of the best family dogs and are completely harmless when raised in a loving home.